abinit/abinit/doc/tutorial/compilation.md

 libxc is the C library.
 libxcf90 is the F90 library
 libxcf03  is the F2003 library

+At present, the Fortran interface is not required by Abinit, only the C library.
+We made this choice, because one can easily use the C library with Abinit compiled with different Fortran compilers/version without having to rebuild libxc with a different Fortran compiler.
+Note, however, that for other libraries (fftw3, netcdf) we will use Fortran bindings, in this case it is important that the bindings are built with the same compiler as the one used for Abinit.
+In principle, one can reuse libraries as long as the major version of the Fortran compiler is the same but experience has shown that it's always a good idea to require strict matching.

 TODO: Discuss FCFLAGS and FCDFLAGS